Skip to main content

 The 2023 HR-V gets 25 MPG in the city and 30 on the highway for its AWD model, and 26 on the city and 32 on the highway in its FWD model.

-Regarding overall SUV sales, the Toyota RAV4 is in the lead at 224,828 units, and the Honda CR-V is in a close second at 196,794 units.
+So far, in 2023, the Lexus RX sold 66,187 units, around a 4.3% increase from last year.
+Regarding overall SUV sales, the Toyota RAV4 is in the lead and the Honda CR-V is in a close second.

-The most expensive SUV on our list is the Lexus RX.
+The most expensive SUV on our list is the RX.
 This luxurious SUV starts at $47,800, with its speedy F Sport trim level starting at $62,750.

 The base Lexus RX 350 has a turbocharged 2.4L 4-cylinder engine that spits out 275 horsepower.
 It’s capable of 0-60 mph in 7 seconds.
 And unlike the other vehicles on our list and the 4Runner, the Lexus Rx is available with a hybrid engine.